wonjin94/Discord_Bot/README.md

 2. !havenmap -<br/>
     input - abbreviation of quests<br/>
+    output - quest difficulties + quest location marked on a map<br/>
         format : !havenmap quest1 quest2... (the number of quest names does not matter)

             quest abbreviation has 2 parts